bitcoindevkit/bitcoindevkit.org/content/blog/2021/compact_filters_demo.md

   }

   ```
-  The `version` byte should be `210000`. `localservicesnames` should contain `"COMPACT_FILTERS"`.
+  In the output, the `version` should show `210000`. `localservicesnames` should contain `"COMPACT_FILTERS"`.
 If you see this, then Bitcoin Core is correctly configured.

 #### Install and run bdk-cli
 - Install `bdk-cli` with `compact_filters` feature